-Mastering the 4P’s of Marketing for SaaS Businesses
+Mastering the 4P’s of SaaS Marketing

-SaaS marketing is different from other forms of marketing, because unlike others you’re selling an intangible product: a ‘software as a service’.
+SaaS marketing is different from other forms of marketing because unlike others you’re selling an intangible product: a ‘software as a service’.
 However, ‘different’ doesn’t always mean ‘difficult’, as many make it seem.
 Yes, it can definitely be challenging, as your business is based on a recurring revenue basis, but who said you can’t learn the tricks of the trade?

 Now, without further delay, let’s get started!